-The State Board for Community and Technical Colleges allocates out to each college/district funds received in the state's budget.
+The State Board for Community and Technical Colleges currently allocates to each college/district funds received in the state's budget.
 The model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
+Due to an increase in enrollment, it is estimated that the College will likely see an increase in state operating appropriations in future years.